 Brining is one of the easiest ways to persevere vegetables, so give this simple recipe a go.
 These cucumber pickles aren’t too salty, creating crunchy “long life” vegetables you can keep in your fridge for months.
-Cucumber (and other vegetable) pickles make a healthy snack and a tangy addition to salads.
+Cucumber (and other vegetable) pickles (technically a ferment) make a healthy snack and a tangy addition to salads.

 Pickled baby cucumbers

 500 g baby cucumbers, whole or halved (or use any vegetables you like e.g. radishes, green chillies, silverbeet stalks)